-It is the expectation of the Bemidji Regional Interdistrict Council or BRIC, Independent School District 998, that all employees will maintain and practice the highest of standards of professional behavior, responsibility, respect and integrity with students, staff, parents and community at all times.
+It is the expectation of the Bemidji Regional Interdistrict Council (BRIC), Independent School District 998, that all employees will maintain and practice the highest of standards of professional behavior, responsibility, respect and integrity with students, staff, parents and the community at all times.

 Local District Policies

-Staff members will follow the policies and procedures, including COVID 19 procedures, of the local district that they are assigned to unless specified otherwise.
+Staff members will follow the policies and procedures, including, of the local district that they are assigned to unless specified otherwise.
 Staff are responsible for reviewing the local policies for the districts they are assigned to on an annual basis as well as all BRIC policies and procedures.

 COVID 19 Plan